 (J) such other matters as are necessary for the proper management of the action.

-subsection (a)(2)(B) of K.S.A.
-60-230, and amendments thereto.
+(2) If a case management conference is held, no depositions, other than of the parties may be taken until after the conference is held, except by agreement of the parties, by order of the court or as provided in K.S.A.
+60-230(a)(2)(B), and amendments thereto.
 If the case management conference is not held within 45 days after the filing of an answer, the restrictions of this paragraph no longer apply.

 (3) If discovery cannot be completed within the time originally prescribed by the court, the party not able to complete discovery may file a motion for additional time to complete discovery.
 The motion must be filed prior to the expiration of the original period, contain a discovery plan and state the reason why discovery cannot be completed within the original period.
 If additional time is allowed, the court must grant only that amount of time reasonably necessary to complete discovery.

-(c) (1) A represented party must authorize at least one of its attorneys to make stipulations and admissions about all matters that can be reasonably anticipated for discussion at a pretrial conference.
+(c) Attendance and matters for consideration at a pretrial conference.
+(1) Attendance.
+A represented party must authorize at least one of its attorneys to make stipulations and admissions about all matters that can be reasonably anticipated for discussion at a pretrial conference.
 If appropriate, the court may require that a party or its representative be present or reasonably available by other means in order to consider possible settlement of the dispute.
 The court may allow a pretrial conference to be held by a telephone conference call or other means.

-(2) At any pretrial conference, the court may consider and take appropriate action on the following matters:
+(2) Matters for consideration.
+At any pretrial conference, the court may consider and take appropriate action on the following matters:

 (A) Simplifying the issues;